DjordjePetrovic014/the-smoke-record-store/README.md

 - **Blank picks displayed for insufficient budget** — in some scenarios, picks appear empty when budget is too low.
 These should be hidden.
 - **Mobile layout minor glitches** — in some breakpoints, overlay buttons overlap with text.
 (To be detailed further.)
 - **Apple music** playlist - In search of a kind volunteer with an Apple Music account who can help publish the playlist.
+- **Search Bar** and **Price range filter** - these features have not been implemented at this stage of the project, although both would be essential for a website of this type.
+For now, price filtering is partially handled through the Budget Button system, while development has focused on other key elements.
+- **Desktop first** - the website follows a desktop-first approach.
+Selected parts of the mobile UI are functional, but the visual layout is not yet fully polished.
+Full responsiveness is planned for a future development phase.